Knoblauchpilze/bsgalone/README.md

 We isolated the `PixelGameEngine` into its own library in [src/pge](src/pge) and abstracted the use of the graphic resources and rendering elements into it.
 This is not 100% enough as we still get some errors when compiling the library.
 We allowed unknown pragmas and fixed the unused parameters manually in [fa73574](https://github.com/Knoblauchpilze/bsgalone/commit/fa73574d0cd47cea663305058f257abad7e1ce7e).

+Additionally the application does not define a very nice icon nor tooltip.
+This was changed directly in the [PixelGameEngine](src/pge/olc/olcPixelGameEngine.h) file in [28590d1](https://github.com/Knoblauchpilze/bsgalone/commit/28590d182a35e3977f3221c7991a6be6b2169241).

 In case of a future update we can port those changes or adapt them.

 # Setting up the DB